pythorine/rock-paper-scissors/README.md

 Project Plan:
 The player selects a weapon (rock, paper, or scissors) by entering a number (1–3)

-The computer randomly selects its own weapon
+The computer randomly selects its own choice.

-The game plays out over 5 rounds
+The game plays out over a selected amount of rounds

 It tracks and prints the number of rounds played, wins, and losses